 Welcome to Mrs. Ryan's Webpage!

-Phone number: 646-3240
+Phone number: 646-3240 x2128

-Welcome to room 128!
 Our fifth grade classroom is a very busy place.
 From the time the children enter at 8:20am, they are actively participating in all regular subject areas and also some unique areas to fifth grade like Health with Mrs. Gallagher and Writers Workshop.
-Mrs. Fentzke will be taking on the writing task and myself the math.
 Lunch bunch is held for any students who need to get caught up on any incomplete work.
 We eat in the classroom so anyone can get help if needed also.
 After school sessions may also be necessary.We will be beginning a new math series this year called Expressions. we will not be switching classes but will get together with Mrs. fentzke's class for team teaching at times.